tolitius/cprop/README.md

 ## Merging with ENV variables

 Production environments are full of "secrets", could be passwords, URLs, ports, keys, etc..
-Which are better drived by the ENV variables rather than being hardcoded in the config file.
+Which are better driven by the ENV variables rather than being hardcoded in the config file.

 12 factor [config section](http://12factor.net/config) mentions that: